GameFoundry/B3DFramework/Documentation/GitHub/dependencies.md

 - Executable (tool)

  **BansheeCodeGenerator**
- - Only required if SCRIPT_BINDING_GENERATION option is specified during the build (off by default)
+ - Only required if B3D_SCRIPT_BINDING_GENERATION option is specified during the build (off by default)
  - https://github.com/BearishSun/BansheeCodeGenerator
  - Required for generation of C# script binding files.
 Not required if not using the scripting sub-system.
  - Executable (tool)